-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 After questions were raised in recent days regarding the supply of personal protective equipment in Virginia, Gov. Northam said that PPE is at a place where hospitals have an adequate supply.

-No hospitals have reported problems obtaining PPE for a few weeks now, but this week, the VHHA started publicly reporting the number of licensed nursing facilities that have indicated PPE shortages, and there are at least 10 without enough N95 masks and 21 without enough isolation gowns.
+No hospitals have reported problems obtaining PPE for a few weeks now, but this week, the

+, and there are at least 10 without enough N95 masks and 21 without enough isolation gowns.

 The governor said the Virginia Department of Emergency Management has a stockpile available for any facility in need, but that healthcare providers need to let the department know, so that resources can be provided.